Omar Blondin Diop: Biography

-While preparing to initiate a guerrilla war against Senegal's government, he was arrested with other radicals and died in prison in 1973.
+On May 11, 1973, Senegalese authorities announced his death in custody.
+The state’s version of a “suicide by hanging” provoked the anger of thousands of youths who stormed the streets.
 His younger brother Mohamed, an ear-witness from the neighbouring cell, heard him agonise from blows he had received to the neck.
 This was confirmed by the autopsy conducted by his father, medical doctor Ibrahima Blondin Diop.
 Faced with the evidence, Dakar’s High Court senior investigating judge, Moustapha Touré, proceeded to convict two prison guards.
-Judge Touré stated: “The circumstances showed credible and concordant evidence that indicated that the suicide, officially mentioned to justify the death of Omar Blondin Diop, was, in fact, a cover-up."
+Judge Touré stated: “The circumstances showed credible and concordant evidence that indicated that the suicide, officially mentioned to justify the death of Omar Blondin Diop, was, in fact, a cover-up”.
 Soon after the indictment, the judge was removed from the case and replaced by another, who ended the legal proceedings a year and a half later, claiming the case was not within his jurisdiction.
-Omar Blondin Diop has still not received justice for a death many of his supporters believe was an assassination.